Steven Nielson: Early life and education

 Steven Nielson was born on September 4, 1979, to parents Mari Davies and Lloyd Barry Nielson Jr, in Portland, Oregon.
 Nielson's parents were married only a short period of time and he was subject to several relocations prior to finally settling down with his father in Enumclaw, Washington.
 He has two brothers and three sisters.
 Nielson graduated from Enumclaw High School in 1998.

 Nielson attended Green River Community College in Auburn, Washington, as an undergraduate, with an emphasis on pre-engineering.
 In 2000, he was recognized as American Society of Mechanical Engineers (ASME) Student of the Year after leading his college to victory in design innovation competitions.

 Nielson attended the University of Washington, where he earned his B.S. in Astronautical Engineering in 2004, with a specific focus in aerospace composite structures.
 Nielson was heavily involved with education outreach and on-campus politics.
 He served as advisor for the resident hall student association, vice-president of his residence hall, Hansee Hall, president and founder of the Mars Society at University of Washington, and the president of the American Institute of Aeronautics and Astronautics UW Chapter.
-He was awarded a scholarship for professional potential in the field of aerospace engineering.
+He was awarded the Dale and Marjory Myers scholarship for professional potential in the field of aerospace engineering.